 Blogs recognised

-In so many years of blogging I have written most of what has appeared on http://akin.blog-city.com since December 2003 (Closing on the 1st of January 2012) and now fully simultaneously published on http://akinblog.nl since December 2009 according to the basic guidance of things I have found to concerning to ignore.
+In almost 20 years of blogging, I have written most of what first appeared on http://akin.blog-city.com since December 2003 (Closed on the 1st of January 2012) and now fully migrated and published on http://akinblog.nl since December 2009 according to my basic credo of things I have found too concerning to ignore.

-I have found a number of instances where my blog has found some recognition and decided that I create a page populated with such references like a blogging trophy cabinet as thanks to those who have thought my writings worthy of such recognition.
+I have found a number of instances where my blog has found some recognition and I have decided to create a page populated with such references, much like a blogging trophy cabinet as thanks to those who have thought my writings worthy of some recognition.

 Learning about Africa